Experian and CreditMatch logo

 Bank of America® Customized Cash Rewards credit card

-You'll also earn 2% cash back each quarter at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases; then earn 1% cash back) and an unlimited 1% cash back on all other purchases.
+You'll also earn an automatic 2% cash back each quarter at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases; then earn 1% cash back) and an unlimited 1% cash back on all other purchases.

 Find Out If You're Matched